luddwichr/triominos_old/README.md

 This reasoning can be easily understood by looking at the graphic in the [Neighbors](#neighbors) section.

-## Detecting two completed hexagons
-To detect a placement that completes two hexagons, simply check if hexagons are completed at two corners by applying the rules in the previous secion.
+To detect a placement that completes multiple hexagons, simply check if hexagons are completed at multiple corners.

 ## Detecting a completed bridge
 A placements completes a bridge, if the corner opposite to an adjacent placement has one or more **non-adjacent placement**s.
 That is: